MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Register-SecretVault.md

 ### -Description

-This parameter takes a description string that is included in the vault registry information.
+Describes the vault.
+This value is included in the vault registry information.

 ```yaml
 Type: String